JarryShaw/MacDaily/doc/dependency.rst

       -d LEVEL, --depth LEVEL
                             max display depth of the dependency tree

-When using ``--package`` option, if given wrong package name, MacDaily might give a trivial *did-you-mean* correction.
+When using ``--packages`` option, if given wrong package name, MacDaily might give a trivial *did-you-mean* correction.

 .. raw:: html